Getting enough magnesium may support sleep health and improve mood. It may also lower your risk of cardiovascular disease and migraine episodes.

 Though magnesium supplements are generally considered safe, you should check with a healthcare professional before taking them, especially if you have a medical condition.

-Most people who take magnesium supplements don’t experience side effects, but magnesium can cause gut-related issues such as diarrhea, nausea, and vomiting, especially when used in large doses (2).
+Most people who take magnesium supplements don’t experience side effects, but magnesium can cause gut-related issues, especially when taken in large doses.
+Side effects can include:

-It’s important to note that people with kidney issues are at a higher risk of experiencing adverse effects related to magnesium supplements (25).
+People with kidney issues are at a higher risk of experiencing adverse effects related to magnesium supplements, including toxicity, if their levels become too high.

 Additionally, there’s no evidence that supplementing magnesium supports health in people who don’t have a deficiency.
 So if you’re not experiencing any effects of magnesium deficiency, or if you know you don’t have one, you probably don’t need to take a supplement.